ava-labs/hypersdk/x/programs/cmd/simulator/README.md

 #### Note

 Are we calling a Go-based CLI from Rust?
 Yes.
-The Go-cli re-uses primitives from the HyperSDK, but we wanted to wrap that code in a Rust client to give a seamless experience testing.
+The Go-CLI re-uses primitives from the HyperSDK, but we wanted to wrap that code in a Rust client to give a seamless experience testing.

 ## CLI Usage on its own